 If you’re new to PR pitches, you’ll want to follow the best practices available out there.
 Usually, after having done your research, you should look at a general media pitch structure and some PR pitch letters.
 Here’s our recommended pitch email structure.

 Now that you know how to write a PR pitch, let’s talk about how you can write an amazing one.
-Considering your product and its backstory are newsworthy, there are other small but significant elements that will make or break your pitch email.
+Considering your product and its backstory is newsworthy, other small but significant elements will make or break your pitch email.
 Here are 4 tips from our PR experts.

 When you get an email with a killer subject line, you can’t help but check it out, right?
 The first step towards getting your pitch noticed is ultimately the subject line.
 It has to be so catchy and intriguing that the reader can’t go another second without reading the contents.
 Shock them or target their pain point.
 Either way, make sure it stands out and doesn’t go unnoticed.